-Muslim Quarter - The Muslim Quarter is the hub of Xian's Islamic community and is home to many stalls selling a myriad of snack foods, a trove of silks and fabrics, and delightful oriental knick-knacks.
+Muslim Quarter - The Muslim Quarter is the hub of Xian's Islamic community and is home to many stalls selling a myriad of snack foods and delightful oriental knick-knacks.

 Tang Dynasty Dancing Show - Xian, previously known as Chang'an, was an important cultural and historical centre in not only China but in the known-world.
 The Tang Dynasty dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of this period.